Coronavirus (COVID-19) Health and Safety Guide

 If you’re concerned someone may be considering suicide or is a danger to themselves you can:

 People who are depressed or anxious have an increased risk for suicide.
-A person with ASD and other mental health conditions may also be at higher risk for suicide.
+People with autism and mental health conditions are also at a higher risk for suicide.

 Name | Description | Type | File |